vlandham/captain_z/out/captain_z.ebook.md

 # 45

 The cheering stopped as the children turned to look back to see a glimpse of the destruction of the Port of Goodnews.
-It was far off now in the distance now, but they could still make out smoke and fire coming from the buildings near the bay.
+It was far off in the distance now, but they could still make out smoke and fire coming from the buildings near the bay.
 The pirates were no doubt taking the city for themselves.

 "The people need our help," Nova said.

 "They need help, Aye," Captain Z said.
-"But one ship won't do a lick of good, even one that flys."
+"But one ship won't do a lick of good, even one that can fly."
 She turned to look at Nova and the other two children that she had sworn to protect.
 "We can't save Goodnews, least not by ourselves."

 Nova looked sad.
 "Then where do we go to get help?"
 She asked.